guysoft/MagicMirrorOS/README.rst

 #.
 If you need to rotate the output

-   #. edit the file ``/opt/mm/run/.env`` and add e.g the following line ``XRANDR_PARAMS="--output HDMI-1 --rotate left --scale 1.9"`` where 'left' rotates 90 degrees counter clockwise, 'right' rotates 90 degrees clockwise, and 'inverted' rotates 180 degrees, if the scaling is not correct you can use the ``--scale`` parameter.
+   #. edit the file ``/opt/mm/run/.env`` and add e.g the following line ``XRANDR_PARAMS="--output inverted"`` to rotate the output by 180 degrees, or ``XRANDR_PARAMS="--output left"`` to rotate the output by 90 degrees, to see all possible options login to the container with ``docker exec -it xserver /bin/bash`` and then you can look at all the options available with ``xrandr --help``.
+   #.
+Restart the docker container by executing ``docker compose up`` in directory ``/opt/mm/run``

+#.
+If you need to change the delay for the xrandr options to be applied, e.g. if the display is rotated when MagicMirror is starting, it can result in a black screen.
+To avoid this, increase the delay.

+   #. edit the file ``/opt/mm/run/.env`` and add e.g the following line ``XRANDR_DELAY=10s`` to apply the xrandr options after 10 seconds, the default value is 5s.
    #.
 Restart the docker container by executing ``docker compose up`` in directory ``/opt/mm/run``

 #.
 The setup tries to set the timezone automatically, if you need to change your local timezone: